devonartis/aws-secure-access-infrastructure-identity-workshop/docs/01-environment-setup.md

 # Module 1: Setup Instructions

-In the first module you'll be running a CloudFormation template which will automate the creation of the environment and then you will manually configure the rest.
+In the first module you'll be running a CloudFormation template which will build your Cloud9 environment and then you will manually configure the rest.
 AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 It includes a code editor, debugger, and terminal.
 Cloud9 comes pre-packaged with essential tools for popular programming languages and the AWS Command Line Interface (CLI) pre-installed so you don’t need to install files or configure your laptop for this workshop.

 To setup your environment please expand one of the following drop-downs (depending on if you are doing this workshop at an **AWS event** or **individually**) and follow the instructions: